mnpqraven/TLT/readme.md

 # What is this?

-- A beginner's attempt at translating Touhou lyrics with my insufficent knowledge in grammar
+- A beginner's attempt at translating Touhou lyrics with my current knowledge in the Japanese grammar.
 - Raw translations are in `.md` and then ported to `.rmd` and `.latex` after proofchecking.
-- Will be corrected along the way as i gain more knowledge on japanese
+- Will be corrected along the way as I gain more knowledge on Japanese.
+- **Disclaimer**: do note in mind this translation project is maintained whilst I learn Japanese from the square one, not every part of the translation is bound to be exactly correct, as analyzing the sentences' structures and expanding vocabulary is prioritized.
+Context and literature representation is also the focal point of this translation project.

 ## Metadata template
 ```